gtwallon/Coursera/README.md

 # Coursera
-Databases and SQL for Data Science with Python
+Certificate of completion of the Coursera course titled "Databases and SQL for Data Science with Python".